MariusLang/getfeiertage.js/README.md

 Here, the date format is set to the **Date Object** Format (```Feiertage.formatDateObj```).
 Therefore, the output for Neujahr in 2023 is **2023-01-01**.
 This is compatible with the default javascript date object.

 ## Usage
+A list of all available holidays can be found [here](./holiday-list.md).
 ```javascript
 const Feiertage = require('getfeiertage.js').Feiertage;
 const FeiertageInfo = require('getfeiertage.js').FeiertageInfo;